hsab/scholar-crawler/README.md

-# Scholar Parser
+# Scholar Crawler
-### Clustering and Visualizing the Interdisciplinarity of Canonical Literature Based on Louvain Modularity of Citation Relations and Node-Link Dependency Graphs
+### Clustering and visualizing the interdisciplinarity of canonical literature based on the Louvain Modularity of citation relations and node-link dependency graphs

 ![Teaser image](./assets/demo.png)